aws/containers-roadmap/preview-programs/eks-windows-preview/README.md

 #### Leaving feedback and getting help
 * The assets and instructions in this repository are offered on an _as-is_ basis as part of a public preview program for new AWS service functionality.
+* Leave comments or questions on our [GitHub issue](https://github.com/aws/containers-roadmap/issues/69).
-* To send details of any problems, or to send more detailed feedback directly to the EKS Windows preview team, email [eks-windows-preview@amazon.com](mailto:eks-windows-preview@amazon.com). _(Please give 24-48 hours for a reply.)_
+* To send more detailed problem information or feedback directly to the EKS Windows preview team, email [eks-windows-preview@amazon.com](mailto:eks-windows-preview@amazon.com). _(Please give 24-48 hours for a reply.)_
 * For issues with the Amazon EKS service (creating, modifying, deleting a cluster) or with your AWS account, please contact AWS support using the AWS console.

 ## Before you begin